Best 5 Year Fixed Mortgage Rates

-- Because they have no plans to increase or refinance their mortgage before five years is up.
+- Have no plans to increase, refinance or pay off their mortgage before five years is up.

 - Fixed rates can have much higher penalties for early termination.
 Major bank penalties, in particular, can be relatively extreme as they are calculated using the bank’s posted rates instead of its actual rates.